 You probably wouldn’t show up to a black-tie wedding wearing flip flops from your trip to the Bahamas.
 Likewise, you wouldn’t stroll into the conference room of your traditional financial service firm and present last quarter’s earnings report using the Funky and Bright Presentation Template, but that template may be the perfect match for the creative think tank on the floor below you.

+Continuity is making sure that your template complements your presentation and is an extension of your content.
 To check if your template is continuous with your message, ask yourself, “Does what I’m talking about during the presentation match this template’s tone and theme?”

 Being aware of color, composition, and continuity will enable you to choose a presentation template that makes you look like a pro before you even begin sharing everything you know.
 After reading the above tips, if you find yourself debating between two templates, put yourself in the audience’s perspective.
 Which template would help you present your content in a way that makes it easier for others to understand and follow?
 Remember that you can browse through every slide of each presentation template before purchasing, so there are not any surprises after downloading it.